The Writing Center offers four types of tutoring:

 On the day of your appointment, log in to the Writing Center's calendar, click on your appointment (which will be highlighted in yellow), and select "Start or join video chat session" about five minutes before the start of your appointment.
 Your tutor will join you shortly.

 Online tutoring is available throughout the academic year.
 During online tutoring, students will receive written feedback from a tutor within 24 hours of their listed appointment time.
-To place an online submission, log in to the Writing Center's calendar and select the "Online Tutoring" schedule.
+To place an online submission, log in to the Writing Center's calendar, and select the "Online Tutoring" schedule.
 Select an open appointment (i.e. one of the white boxes) and then fill out the required information.
 Please be sure to attach both your assignment prompt and your current draft as Word documents so your tutor can provide feedback.
 You will receive a notification via email when your tutor has finished providing you with feedback.
-Additional directions for placing an online submission are available here.
+Additional directions for placing an online submission are available on How to Place an Online Submission.

 Please note that tutors cannot edit or proofread your papers; rather, they can offer their feedback from a reader’s perspective to inform your revisions and note patterns of error in your writing.
 They may suggest revisions so that you can develop confidence in your own editing and proofreading skills over time.